 Edibles are a large draw to the Seattle metropolitan area.
 Cannabis-infused foods are a delicious way to dabble in weed for first timers, as well as offering variety to more seasoned or experienced users.
 Edibles offer a range of options as well, from baked goods to chocolate bars and everything in between, pushing the boundaries of culinary creativity using one special ingredient.

-Here are the most popular edibles in Seattle, Washington – from three different dispensaries in Seattle, Washington.
+Here are the most popular edibles in Seattle, Washington – from three different dispensaries in Seattle, Washington

 Dispensary: Green Works

 Green Works is a local Seattle dispensary with two locations and an extensive weed menu.
-They specialize in catering to customers seeking alternative herbal care, both medically and recreationally.
+They specialize in catering to customers seeking herb, both medically and recreationally.
 Perhaps even more impressive than their adaptability is one of their stagnant features: Green Works always carries numerous edible options.
 They even have relevant deals –as seen on Leafbuyer– for their edible clientele, including “Munchie Mondays” or circulating specials that take anywhere from 10-20% off a total purchase.

 Bon-Bombs by Verdelux